GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 JavaScript code and images on user websites.

 Recently, we integrated with a solution by our DNS provider, to automatically select the best performing CDN according to the client's network and origin.
-This enabled us to serve the static files from the best location for each visitor, and prevent availability issues on a certain CDN.
+This enables us to serve the static files from the best location for each visitor, and avoid availability issues on a certain CDN.

 ### Coming Soon… User Domains served by CDNs